 The world famous Tray Run Bridge, which signifies the importance of the railroad to the state's economy, is featured on the reverse side of the West Virginia State Seal.

 Rowlesburg is known for its festivals, Civil War and railroad history, and outdoor recreation.
 Take a trip to places such as the World War II Museum that features mannequins in authentic military uniforms and other war memorabilia, the B&O Museum Bridge Exhibit, the Depot Museum or tour Cannon Hill, a Civil War battle site.
-Those wanting to enjoy nature will be able to hike, bike, fish and raft the whitewater, just to name a few.
+Those wanting to enjoy nature will be able to hike on the Allegheny Trail, bike, paddle the Cheat River Water Trail, ride on two National Byways, fish and raft the whitewater, just to name a few.

 Business & Industry: